 Much of the complexity is down to politics, for example agrobusiness is usually the most closely tied to government administration, but is also one of the most important sectors for investment or new projects.
 So learning to understand the culture will help companies cope in future.

 The portfolio of pharmaceutical companies is continuously changing, which means the sector is continually evolving.
 It is a fast-moving sector.
-Large players enter the market to compete with large pharmaceutical companies, and there is ongoing competition with the generic market, which is why it is so important to take into account how each country operates and which approach to take in each case..
+Large players enter the market to compete with large pharmaceutical companies, and there is ongoing competition with the generic market, which is why it is so important to consider how each country operates and which approach to take in each case.
 Faced with this, our experts set out certain challenges and perspectives.

 González advises that to enter the Latin world, investors must understand the contextual difficulties; obtaining the right materials for the industry, how the deals are specified.
 Which makes closing a business a great opportunity to improve the sector, and the additional challenges don’t necessarily have a negative impact on deals.

-Paulo Brehmer: One of the stand-out problems when operating in Latin America is its lack of domestic materials production.
+Paulo: One of the stand-out problems when operating in Latin America is its lack of domestic materials’ production.
 You see new acquisitions everywhere and new technological products, but they are all based on imports.
-LatAm is not a producer of materials for the pharmaceutical industry and they have to be brought in from established producers in countries such as India or China.
+Latam is not a producer of materials for the pharmaceutical industry, and they have to be brought in from established producers in countries such as India or China.

 The future of the sector, despite what has already been said, does not lie in the conclusion of a deal or in the diversification of products, but in the creation of a solid industry and strong businesses to generate confidence among investors and consumers.
 Understanding new cultures, the importance of working at home, are ways to attract new talent, new groups of people looking to enter a more cohesive company.
 This will be reflected in the market, as employees look for flexibility and protection.

-Fabio T. Schmitt This new normal brings new challenges.
+Fabio: This new normal brings new challenges.
 Employees want loyalty and job satisfaction.
-So the first step towards this would be to strengthen the communication network, which in pharmaceutical companies is usually very complex because of the need for accurate medical terminology, but that if achieved could generate a positive inclusive factor.
+So, the first step towards this would be to strengthen the communication network, which in pharmaceutical companies is usually very complex because of the need for accurate medical terminology, but that if achieved could generate a positive inclusive factor.